Fall classes begin the week of September 8, 2026.

 Day(s): Fri

 **Returning students meet for 1 hour (2:00 pm- 2:55 pm) first semester and for 2 hours (1:00 pm- 2:55 pm) second semester so they do not have to repeat instruction in Python coding.** Imagine a phone app that could quickly reunite lost pets, connect the poor with resources that they need, or report a problem in the community!
 Code for a Cause is the Compass-based Technovation hub where middle school and high school girls will participate in the "world's largest technology entrepreneurship program for girls."
 Each year, Technovation teams solve real world problems through technology that they develop!
 Through Technovation, girls work with women mentors, identify a problem in their community, develop a mobile app, and launch a startup.
 Since 2010, 140,000 girls around the world have developed mobile apps and small businesses to solve problems ranging from food waste and nutrition to women's safety, education, and much more.
 In this year-long program, girls will work in teams and learn the skills they need to change the world through technology.
 First semester, the class will participate in team building activities and will be introduced to coding.
 Students will use Ozaria from Code Combat, a Python-based platform that applies stories and a gamified approach to teach the logic of coding and terminology.
 Once students understand these fundamentals, they will apply what they've learned in the PyCharm application outside of Code Combat's environment.
 Second semester, students will form teams of 2-3 girls who will brainstorm and identify a community problem.
 They will propose a mobile app or AI solution to the issue and conduct market research to see if their idea is unique and feasible.
 Next, the team will begin developing an app following the Technovation curriculum using Python for the logic and Kivy for the Graphical User Interface.
 In class, girls will be coached step-by-step on the process of creating an interactive application.
 Finally, girls will learn how to brand their app, create a business plan, look at what it would take to bring the app to market and plan and record a pitch video for their app.
 The weekly Technovation work sessions will be facilitated by an experienced Technovation coach and cybersecurity engineering student at GMU.
 In addition, there will be guest speakers spread throughout the semester talking on topics such as APIs, AI ethics, Marketing, Pitching to Investors, and more.
 Guest speakers in the past have had job titles such as CEO, Senior Cybersecurity Executive, Manager of Marketing and Communications, and Software Developer.
 Participation in Technovation gives girls the confidence to pursue more computer science courses (70%) and the foundation to eventually major in computer science (26%).
 Technovation teams are in 100 countries, and the program is sponsored by Oracle, Google, 3M, Adobe Foundation, and others.
 Level: All students will meet together, but student teams will compete in either Junior or Senior division depending the ages of the team members as of August 1, 2026: Junior Division is for girls ages 13-15, and Senior Division is for girls ages 16-18.
 In addition to the app and competition document, the Junior division has an additional submission of a User Adoption Plan.
 The Senior division has an additional submission of a Business Plan.
 Workload: Students should expect to spend 1-2 hours per week outside of class.
 Assignments: Will be posted on Teams classroom for students, and key reminders will be emailed to parents.
 Assessments: Students will receive informal feedback throughout the project.
 Lab/Supply Fee: A software fee of $50.00 is due payable to the instructor on the first day of class for access to Code Combat.
 What to Bring: For this class, students should bring their laptop and charger.
 Chromebooks or Tablets cannot be used.
-Non-Meeting Days: In addition to the scheduled days-off on the published Compass schedule, this class will not meet on 12/12/25, 1/16/26 or 5/15/26, plus one other date in both fall and spring to be announced.
+Non-Meeting Days: This is a 24-week class.
+In addition to the scheduled days-off on the published Compass schedule, this class will not meet on 12/18/26 , 3/12/27, 5/14/27, 5/21/27, plus one fall date TBD and one spring date TBD.
 Credit: Homeschool families may wish to count this course as a full credit in Technology or Career Exploration for purposes of a high school transcript.

 7th-12th